-10 In the numerical part of this paper it is shown that the wind speed derived from a blade-mounted flow sensor of a modern pitch-regulated, variable-speed wind turbine is higher correlates more highly with the power and flap loads than the wind speed measured 2.5 diameters upstream.
+10 In the numerical part of this paper it is shown that the wind speed derived from a blade-mounted flow sensor of a modern pitch-regulated, variable-speed wind turbine is higher correlated with the power and flap loads than the wind speed measured 2.5 diameters upstream.
 The correlation is also higher than the wind speed that can be obtained from a fixed point instrument, e.g. a nacelle mounted cup anemometer.

-When using wind speed from a blade-mounted flow sensor as the basis for power and flap load curves, shorter observation average times, in the range 5 - 90 s, reduce the variation of the curves.
+When using wind speed from a blade-mounted flow sensor as basis for power and flap load curves, shorter observation average times, in the range 5 - 90 s, reduces the variation of the curves.

 Deflection and torsion of the blades introduce an error on the wind speed derived from a blade-mounted flow sensor.
 When averaging over one or more revolutions, the error is significantly reduced and the major part of the remaining error is a constant offset, which can be ignored when power and flap load curves of different periods are compared.
-For the current turbine the radial flow sensor position that results in the lowest variation of power curves was found to be 70 %, while a sensor in 50 % is optimal for flap load curves.
+For the current turbine the radial flow sensor position that results in the lowest variation of power curves was found to be 70%, while a sensor in 50% is optimal for flap load curves.

-- Finally, the analysis showed that the length of the assessment period, which is required to achieve a certain power or flap load curve variation can be reduced around 7 times by using uniformly distributed wind speed observations from a blademounted flow sensor instead of a met mast. - 25 The measurement part of the paper concludes that the current pitot tube system is highly sensitive to rain, and a proper algorithm must be applied to discard error prone observations.
+Finally, the analysis showed that the length of the assessment period, which is required to achieve a certain power or flap load curve variation can be reduced around 7 times by using uniformly distributed wind speed observations from a blade-mounted flow sensor instead of a met mast.

+25 The measurement part of the paper concludes that the current pitot tube system is highly sensitive to rain, and a proper algorithm must be applied to discard error prone observations.

-During shorter periods the pitot tube wind speed often correlates more highly with power and flap loads than the met mast wind speed, such that the scatter can be reduced or the number of observations increased by reducing the observation average time.
-During longer periods however, the scatter of the pitot tube based power and flap load observations becomes significant and often the observations seem to group around relatively thin lines that shift from period to period.
+During shorter periods the pitot tube wind speed is often higher correlated with power and flap loads than the met mast wind speed, such that the scatter can be reduced or the number of observations increased by reducing the observation average time.
+During longer periods however, the scatter of the pitot tube based power and flap load observations becomes significant and often the observations seem to group on relatively thin lines that shift from period to period.

-- 5 From the current measurement database, an assessment time reduction cannot be achieved using pitot tube wind speeds instead of met mast wind speeds.
+From the current measurement database, an assessment time reduction cannot be achieved using pitot tube wind speeds instead of met mast wind speeds.
 A limiting factor for the present data set is the pitch motion of 1° every minute that introduces severe scatter when applying averaging times below 120 s and the high number of observations that are discarded to avoid error prone pitot observations.
-Relaxing these constraints reveals that the method may have a high potential for turbines without the pitch motion procedure and equipped with a more robust flow sensor system. - 10
+Relaxing these constraints reveals that the method may have a high potential for turbines without the pitch motion procedure equipped with a more robust flow sensor system.

-The wind speeds measured by a blade-mounted flow sensor have advantages over the wind speeds measured at the met mast, as it can be used offshore, in wind farms and in complex terrain, where it may not be possible to put a met mast.
-It can be used to investigate e.g. aerodynamic modifications or detect performance issues, e.g. due to leading edge roughness by comparing the relative pitot based power and load curve between different periods or turbines.
-In addition it follows the yaw

-- 15 direction, i.e. it is never in wake of the current turbine in contrast to a traditional met mast.
-Moreover additional information about angle of attack, wind speed variations within the rotor plane, e.g. shear, veer, height dependent turbulence intensity and wake effects can be extracted.
-This information can be used as input for control of individual pitch or active trailing edge flap to optimise power and/or reduce loads or noise (Larsen et al., 2005; Barlas et al., 2012; Kragh and Hansen, 2012; Kragh et al., 2012; Aagaard Madsen, 2014). - 20
+The wind speeds measured by a blade-mounted flow sensor have advantages over the wind speeds measured at the met mast, as it can be used offshore and in complex terrain, where it may not be possible to put a met mast.
+In addition it follows the yaw direction, i.e. it is never in wake of the current turbine in contrast to a traditional met mast.
+Moreover additional information about wind speed variations within the rotor plane, e.g. shear, veer, height dependent turbulence intensity and wake effects can be extracted.